Will-ALVIDI/cppStartingKit/README.md

 The greatest part of the changes are in the `CCpp.tmLanguage`.
 Now it is organized and documented to facilitate his approach and his maintenance.
 Functional pieces like comments, quoted strings or preprocessor modules are untouched.

 **Important**

 This package was coded with a very simple approach.
 A main behavior is describe then smaller tweaks came to get the desirable result.

 For example the curly brackets were defined as `open.curly.bracket.ccpp` and `close.curly.bracket.ccpp`.
-Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first scopes and define the "block detection" behavior.
+Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first definition and define the "block detection" behavior.

-If you want to follow this process you have to put the main behavior at the bottom of your overrides, and not the opposite !!!(see the example below)
+If you want to follow this process you have to put the main behavior at the bottom of your overrides, and not the opposite !!! (see the example below)

 ![C++ Starting Kit Syntax Definition Override](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/overrides.jpg?raw=true)

 ## C++ Starting Kit scope list

-Preprocessor
-Punctuation
-Function support
+(To do)

 ## Manipulate *.sublime-package format

 `*.sublime-package` like `CCpp.sublime-package` are `*.zip` archive.
 If you want to modify files inside this package you have to follow these steps :
 * Inside your `Sublime Text/Packages` folder you have to find the package you want to modify.
 * Copy and paste it in a safe place and do your tweaks on this copy.
-* To open the package you have to rename it in `*.zip` then extract it in the same folder.
+* To open the package you have to rename it in `*.zip` then extract it.
 * Inside the extracted folder you will find the editable files.
 * When finished, save your changes.
 * Close Sublime Text.